mrzaxaryan/Position-Independent-Runtime/article.md

 **1.1.
 Traditinal Solutions**

-* **Problem 1.1:** When writing shellcode in C, only the `.text` section is available after compilation, so global constants and string literals cannot be used because they are placed in `.rdata` or `.data`.
+* **Problem:** When writing shellcode in C, only the `.text` section is available after compilation, so global constants and string literals cannot be used because they are placed in `.rdata` or `.data`.

-* **Solution 1.1:** Minimize usage of construction that will cause generation of the data in `.rdata` or `.data`, with moving string literals to stack.
+* **Solution:** Minimize usage of construction that will cause generation of the data in `.rdata` or `.data`, with moving string literals to stack.
 To create stack‑based strings, represent the string as a character array stored in a local variable.
 This solution also obfuscates strings:

     ```
     // "example.exe"